-1 Chief, or if no written answer is rendered by the Fire Chief on a timely basis, 2 then the Union or employee may, within ten (10) calendar days of the Fire 3 Chief's answer or of the failure of the Fire Chief to supply a timely answer, file the grievance to the County Manager or designee.
-The County Manager 4 5 or designee must meet with a Union representative within twenty (20) calendar days of receipt of the appeal.
-The County Manager shall answer the 6 7 grievance in writing within twenty (20) calendar days of the meeting.
-8 9 Step 4: If the Union is not satisfied with the written answer of the County Manager or 10 designee or if no timely written answer is rendered, the Union Officer shall 11 submit a written request, signed also by the grieving employee(s), filing the grievance to arbitration within thirty (30) calendar days of the answer or 12 13 failure of timely answer.
-14 15 In the case of filing the grievance to arbitration, the Union shall have one hundred twenty (120) calendar days from the date of the letter sent by the 16 17 County acknowledging the request to proceed to arbitration, to draft the ioin 18 request for an arbitrator.
-19 20 In case of discharge or termination, Step 1 will be waived if the grievance has been timely filed.
-21 All original grievance documents will be returned to the filing union steward.
-22 Section 11.2.
+- 1 the grievance is not resolved as a result of mediation, the employee or the Union may request - 2 arbitration within the applicable time limits. - 3 In case of discharge or termination, Step 1 will be waived if the grievance has been timely filed. - 4 All original grievance documents will be returned to the filing union steward. - 5 Section 11.2.
 Arbitrator Selection.
-The Union's appeal to arbitration shall be submitted to 23 an arbitrator who is a member of the National Academy of Arbitrators and who shall be selected 24 from a list furnished by the Federal Mediation and Conciliation Service by means of alternate 25 striking of names.
+The Union's appeal to arbitration shall be submitted to - 6 an arbitrator who is a member of the National Academy of Arbitrators and who shall be selected - 7 from a list furnished by the Federal Mediation and Conciliation Service by means of alternate - 8 striking of names.
 A coin toss will determine which party strikes first.
-If either the County or 26 the Union is dissatisfied with the original list, either one may request the Federal Mediation and 27 Conciliation Service provide a second list from which to choose an arbitrator.
-28 Section 11.3.
+If either the County or - 9 the Union is dissatisfied with the original list, either one may request the Federal Mediation and - 10 Conciliation Service provide a second list from which to choose an arbitrator. - 11 Section 11.3.
 Authority of Arbitrator.
-The arbitrator shall have no right to amend, modify, 29 ignore, or add to the provisions of the agreement.
-He or she shall consider and decide only the 30 particular issue involved in the grievance presented.
-31 The award of the arbitrator shall be final and binding on the County, the Union, and the 32 employee(s) involved, but in no event shall it be retroactive prior to the date the grievance became 33 known to the grievant.
-The expenses of arbitration, including the arbitrator's fee, shall be shared 34 equally by the County and the Union.
-If either party cancels the Arbitration, that party shall be responsible for payment of 100% of any costs charged by the arbitrator.
-In the event of "An Act 35

-- 1 the cancellation of the scheduled arbitration, the costs charged by the arbitrator will be shared - 2 equally by both parties. - 3 Section 11.4.
+The arbitrator shall have no right to amend, modify, - ignore, or add/subtract to the provisions of this agreement.
+They shall consider and decide only - the particular issue involved in the grievance presented. - The award of the arbitrator shall be final and binding on the County, the Union, and the - 15 employee(s) involved, but in no event shall it be retroactive prior to the date the grievance became - 16 known to the grievant.
+The expenses of arbitration, including the arbitrator's fee, shall be shared - equally by the County and the Union.
+If either party cancels the Arbitration, that party shall be - responsible for payment of 100% of any costs charged by the arbitrator.
+In the event of "An Act - of God" or a declared state of emergency; i.e., hurricane, flood, act of terrorism, etc., that forces - 20 the cancellation of the scheduled arbitration, the costs charged by the arbitrator will be shared - 21 equally by both parties. - Section 11.4.
 Performance Review Grievance.
-Non-probationary employees who receive an - 4 "unacceptable" or "below expectations" performance review rating may file a grievance - 5 concerning that performance review as provided for in this Article, and if the grievance is - 6 presented to an arbitrator, the standard for review shall be whether the "unacceptable" or "below - 7 expectations" performance review is arbitrary, capricious, and unjust.
-If the arbitrator rules that - 8 it is arbitrary, capricious and unjust, then it shall be removed from the employee's file.
-If the - 9 arbitrator rules that it is not arbitrary, capricious and unjust, the "unacceptable" or "below - 10 expectations" performance review shall stand.
+Non-probationary employees who receive a - 23 substandard performance review rating may file a grievance concerning that performance review - 24 as provided for in this Article, and if the grievance is presented to an arbitrator, the standard for - 25 review shall be whether the substandard performance review is arbitrary, capricious, and unjust. - 26 If the arbitrator rules that it is arbitrary, capricious and unjust, then it shall be removed from the

+- 1 employee's file.
+If the arbitrator rules that it is not arbitrary, capricious and unjust, the - 2 substandard performance review shall stand.